daos-stack/daos/docs/user/filesystem.md

 #### Container permissions.

-DFuse needs 'r', 't' and 'a' permissions to run, read for accessing the data, t to read container properties to know the container type and a to read the ACLs to know the container owner.
+DFuse needs 'r', 't', and 'a' permissions to run: read for accessing the data, 't' to read container properties to know the container type and 'a' to read the ACLs to know the container owner.

-Write permission for the container is optional, however without it the container will be read-only.
+Write permission for the container is optional; however, without it the container will be read-only.

 ### Stopping DFuse